-The web today is a universe of web pages and web apps interlinked, teemed with photos, videos and interactive contents.
-Web technologies have evolved to give the web developers an ability to create a new world of immersive experiences on the web.
+The web today is a universe of web pages and web apps interlinked, teemed with photos, videos and interactive content.
+Web technologies have evolved to give web developers the ability to create a new world of immersive experiences on the web.
 Today, extensive web technologies like CSS3, HTML5 and WebGL are used extensively.

 Storytelling and visceral websites.

 The web is undergoing a transformational shift in the way information is delivered, consumed and created.
-New technology platforms creates innovative human-computer interactions to make more useful, usable and desirable things.
-These innovative creations necessitate the changes in the way we are thinking about the designs and the user experiences.
+New technology platforms create innovative human-computer interactions to make more useful, usable and desirable things.
+These innovative creations necessitate changes in the way we are thinking about the designs and the user experiences.

-Long scrolling pages which are full of rich and story driven experiences of the user are captivating and creates the values for everyone involved.
-The storylines creates a journey to objectives that users care about.
-A story-driven, visceral experience can create a real value for the teams that get it right.
-By bringing a more intuitive way of approach to our design, and being more thoughtful about the microinteractions to deliver a more satisfying experience, a massive value can be created for our teams and the users.
+Long scrolling pages which are full of rich and story-driven experiences of the user are captivating and create values for everyone involved.
+The storylines create a journey to objectives that users care about.
+A story-driven, visceral experience can create real value for the teams that get it right.
+By bringing a more intuitive way of approach to our design, and being more thoughtful about the micro-interactions to deliver a more satisfying experience, a massive value can be created for our teams and the users.

 Interface Design implications